KTheXIII/embedded_system/C/Examples/MixCWithAssembly/README.md

-# Blink LED C mixing with Assembly
+# Blink LED using C mixing with Assembly

 Assembly handles the delay routines.